tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 We hope you can see that as time goes on, the situation spirals out of control as more parameters and scripts are added, fewer people will know how to work this or want to touch it.
 Eventually a bright talented engineer with a little more time than experience will declare that they will attempt to refactor this process.

-In a nutshell txhat's the problem that the invokable framework in general is trying to solve.
+In a nutshell that is the problem that the invocable framework in general is trying to solve.
 Steps 1-3 are done for you.
 Steps 4-6+ should be trivial to implement in a setting agnostic way.

 So let's start.

 ## The settings class

-Each invokable has a definition for a settings class.
+Each invocable has a definition for a settings class.
-We would recommend looking through [a few of the invokables](https://github.com/tianocore/edk2-pytool-extensions/tree/master/edk2toolext/invocables) inside of Stuart as a reference.
+We would recommend looking through [a few of the invocables](https://github.com/tianocore/edk2-pytool-extensions/tree/master/edk2toolext/invocables) inside of Stuart as a reference.
 You may choose to subclass another settings file, such as MultiPkgAwareSettingsInterface but in this case, we won't.

 So let's start with some imports that we'll need along the way.